knuesel/callisto/README.md

 The cell specification can be a cell index, execution count, tag, ID, metadata label, user-defined cell field or filter function.
 Code cells can start with header lines of the form `#| key: value` (this pattern can be configured).
 When a notebook is processed, header lines are used to define corresponding fields in the cell metadata, and are removed from the cell source.

-For convenience, many additional functions are derived from the main functions by preconfiguring some of their parameters.
-For example, `render` has `Cell`, `In` and `Out` as preconfigured aliases to render a single cell, either in entirety (`Cell`) or just the input or output (`In` and `Out`).
+For convenience, many additional functions are derived from the main functions by setting some of their parameters to fixed values.
+For example, `render` has `Cell`, `In` and `Out` as aliases to render a single cell, either in entirety (`Cell`) or just the input or output (`In` and `Out`).
 And `outputs` has aliases such as `results` and `displays` to get an array of results or displays for the selected cells.

 Most aliases have a singular and a plural form, e.g. `result` and `results`: the singular form will return a single value (which can often be used directly as content), while a plural form always returns an array.
 By default the singular form also checks that there is a single value to return: for example `result("figure1")` will raise an error if the call matches more than one cell.

-All the functions can be further preconfigured by calling `config`, which returns a dict of preconfigured functions.
+All the functions can be further preconfigured by calling `config`, which returns a dict of functions with some arguments pre-applied.
 This is most commonly used to set the notebook for all functions, but can also be used for any parameter such as the rendering template or the preferred image formats.

 ## Markdown and LaTeX rendering configuration